Pi4J/pi4j-v1/README.md

   bloat to the point that the project was becoming unsustainable.
-The goal moving forward is to limit scope to that of the raw I/O capabilities of the Raspberry Pi platform and provide timely updates and releases for bug fixed and new RaspberryPi model introductions.
+The goal moving forward is to limit scope to that of the raw I/O capabilities of the Raspberry Pi platform and provide timely updates and releases for bug fixes and new RaspberryPi model introductions.
 Reducing the scope of the project should better serve the Java community for basic I/O access by reducing complexity.